wordsnlogic/AI-Vale-Workflow/README.md

 This tool is intentionally conservative.

 It **does**:

 - Require human approval
 - Edit only flagged lines
+- Print file and line number confirmations
+- Encourage manual re-validation

 It **does not**:

 - Auto-rewrite files
 - Apply changes silently
 - Replace editorial judgment
+- Re-run Vale automatically

+---

+## Known limitations

+- Line-based replacement assumes the issue fits on one line
+- Multi-line or structural issues may require manual edits
+- Vale rule output formats may vary by rule pack

+These constraints are deliberate to preserve trust.

 ---